Without Remorse (film): Plot

 Despite Greer's objections, Clay allows Kelly to participate in Rykov's capture on the condition that Kelly serves his sentence after the mission.
 Kelly flies to Murmansk with Greer and a CIA black ops team, planning to HALO jump into Russia.
-Intercepted and attacked by a Russian fighter, their plane crashes into the Barents Sea.
+Intercepted and attacked by a Russian fighter, their modified Airbus A320 crashes into the Barents Sea.
 Kelly dives into the wreckage to recover essential equipment, including a zodiac boat.
 The team arrives in Murmansk and finds Ritter, whom Kelly suspects is to blame for the intelligence leaks.
 Ritter swears that he is not responsible and leads the team to Rykov.
 Kelly goes off mission to confront Rykov, finding him wearing a suicide vest and learns that he is a deep cover CIA asset.
 Rykov detonates his vest, killing himself as the team becomes pinned down by sniper fire.
 As police arrive, the team realizes that the mission was a set-up to have American soldiers killed on Russian soil to start a war.

 Kelly volunteers to cover the team's escape so that his death could be plausibly denied as he is a convict.
 Kelly buys the team time to reach safety, but is badly injured.
 Kelly uses an explosion as cover to steal a Russian military police uniform and hijacks an ambulance to escape.
 Kelly and the surviving team members leave the country by boat.
 Ritter officially reports Kelly as dead, allowing Kelly to hunt for the traitor.

 Back in D.C., Kelly confronts Clay and forces him into his car.
 After Kelly threatens Clay's family, Clay confesses to being behind the intelligence leaks and orchestrating the conflict between the U.S. and Russia, intending to start a war with Russia to boost the economy and unite the American people against a common enemy.
 Kelly drives the car over a bridge and lets it sink to the bottom of the Potomac River, drowning Clay.
 Kelly escapes with a recording of the confession, with the help of Greer, who was waiting in the river with diving gear.
 At Washington Union Station, Greer gives Kelly a new identity provided by Ritter, where Kelly leaves to begin his new life as "John Clark".